-7.11 Timing of evaluation - Form 52-109F1 requires certifying officers to certify that they have evaluated the effectiveness of the issuer's DC&P and ICFR, as at the financial year end.
+IPO/RTO require1 requires certifying officers to certify that they have evaluated the effectiveness of the issuer's DC&P, and Form 52-109F1 also requires them to certify that they have evaluated the effectiveness of and ICFR, as at the financial year end.
 Certifying officers might choose to schedule testing of some DC&P and ICFR components throughout the issuer's financial year.
 However, since the evaluation is at the financial year end, the certifying officers will have to perform sufficient procedures to evaluate the operation of the components at year end.

 Since some year-end procedures occur subsequent to the year end (e.g., financial reporting close process), some testing of DC&P and ICFR components could also occur subsequent to year-end.
-The timing of evaluation activities will depend on the risk associated with the components being evaluated, the tools used to evaluate the components, and whether the components being evaluated are performed prior to, or subsequent to, year end.
+The timing of evaluation activities will depend on the risk associated with the components being evaluated and the tools used to evaluate the components-and whether the components being evaluated are performed prior to, or subsequent to, year end.